-Boston Planning & Development Agency, Boston Society for Architecture announce awardees for Mass Timber Grant Program
+Boston Planning & Development Agency and Boston Society for Architecture announce the second and final round of the Mass Timber Grant Program

-On March, 17, 2022, the Boston Planning & Development Agency (BPDA) and the Boston Society for Architecture (BSA) announced the awardees for the Mass Timber Accelerator Program, launched in September 2021 to promote mass timber building practices in Boston and the New England region.
+On September 19, 2022, the Boston Planning & Development Agency (BPDA) and the Boston Society for Architecture (BSA) announced the second and final round of the Mass Timber Accelerator Program which was launched in September 2021 to promote mass timber building practices in Boston and the New England region.

 - 110 Canal Street, Bulfinch Triangle — Quaker Lane Capital with CBT Architects - A seven-story commercial office building.

 - Eliot Church, Roxbury — Leers Weinzapfel Assoc.
 Architects and Eliot Congregational Church – A four-story affordable housing project.

 - 401 Chelsea Street, East Boston — ThoughtCraft Architects - Proposed six-story building that will include 40 units of mixed-income affordable housing with ground floor retail space.